CMSgov/beneficiary-fhir-data/rfcs/0000-rda-claims--jsonb.md

 Also the work performed in memory to convert the claim JSON into an object graph is simpler since the heirarchical structure of the graph directly matches that of the JSON.

 Benchmarking a prototype of this concept against a local postgresql database revealed that claims could be ingested 5.7x faster for FISS claims and 3.5x faster for MCS claims.
-The higher throughput improvement for FISS claims corresponds to the greater complexity of the FISS schema (4 tables) vs MCS (3 tables) in the BNF schema.
+The higher throughput improvement for FISS claims corresponds to the greater complexity of the FISS schema (4 tables) vs MCS (3 tables) in the normalized relational schema.

 In addition to acheiving higher throughput during claim ingestion, the JSONB based schema resulted in a simpler database schema.
 That simpler schema (1 table each for FISS and MCS claims) would also require far less maintenance over time.
 Table changes would only be required when a new type of query is added to BFD API.
 Addition of new fields and objects to the claim data itself would not require any schema migration since that data would simply change the JSON written to the existing column.
 Contrast this to adding a new field (e.g. payers) to MCS claims.
-With a BNF schema this would require adding a new table to hold the individual payer records.
+With a normalized relational schema this would require adding a new table to hold the individual payer records.
 Along with that extra table the database would have to maintain additional indexes and foreign/primary key constraints.

 ## Proposed Solution